Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Under Tennessee law, a private business is permitted to prohibit the possession of weapons by employees.
 A notice to this effect must be posted.
 Tenn.
 Code Ann. § 39-17-1315(b)(1).
 Specific requirements for the notice may be found at Tenn.
 Code Ann. §39-17-1359.
 Tennessee law permits an employee to keep a firearm in their personal vehicle at work, as long as it is hidden from view or locked in the trunk, glove box, or secure container.
 Tenn.
 Code.
 Ann. §39-17-1313(a)(2).

 Pursuant to Tenn.
 Code Ann. § 39-17-1309, Tennessee public colleges and universities must allow full-time employees who possess enhanced handgun-carry permits to carry handguns on campus.
 Any employee who elects to carry a handgun must provide written notification to the law enforcement agency with jurisdiction over the property owned, operated, or controlled by the employing institution.
-The employee's name and any other information that might identify the employee as a person who has elected to carry a handgun on institution grounds will be confidential.
-The law also provides that the employee is not acting within the course and scope of employment by carrying or using the handgun is not immune from personal liability, not entitled to workers' compensation for injuries arising from the use or carrying of the handgun, and not permitted to carry the handgun openly or in a visible manner.
+The employee's name and any other information that might identify the employee as a person who has elected to carry a handgun on institutional grounds will be confidential.
+The law also provides that the employee is not acting within the course and scope of employment by carrying or using the handgun, is not immune from personal liability, is not entitled to workers' compensation for injuries arising from the use or carrying of the handgun, and not permitted to carry the handgun openly or in a visible manner.
 In addition, the employee may not carry the handgun in gymnasiums, stadiums, or auditoriums when school-sponsored events are in progress, in disciplinary meetings, in meetings regarding tenure issues, in hospitals or places where mental or medical health services are provided, or in any area where a provision of state or federal law, except the posting provisions of Tenn.
 Code Ann. § 39-17-1359, prohibits the carrying of a handgun on that property.

 Effective July 1, 2021, Tennessee law permits concealed or open carry of a handgun without a permit as long as the person is 21 years of age and in a place they may lawfully be present.
 For members of the armed forces (and honorably discharged veterans), the minimum age is lowered to 18.
 Certain restrictions still apply.